cbcrg/tcoffee/docs/tcoffee_manual.rst

 Most of the work presented here emanates from two summer schools that were tentatively called the 'Prosite Workshops' and were held in Marseille, in 2001 and 2002.
 These workshops were mostly an excuse to go rambling and swimming in the creeks of Cassis (Calanques).
 Yet, when we got tired of lazing in the sun, we eventually did a bit of work to chill out.
 Most of our experiments were revolving around the development of sequence analysis tools.
 Many of the most advanced ideas in T-Coffee were launched during these fruitful sessions.
 Participants included Phillip Bucher, Laurent Falquet, Marco Pagni, Alexandre Gattiker, Nicolas Hulo, Christian Siegfried, Anne-Lise Veuthey, Virginie Leseau, Lorenzo Ceruti and Cedric Notredame.

 ..
-Note:: This manual is made to help you discover (nearly) all subtleties of T-Coffee and ranges from simple applications to more elaborated ones.
+Note:: This manual is made to help you discover (nearly) all subtleties of T-Coffee.
+It ranges from simple applications to more elaborated ones.
 We have tried to put as many of these functionalities on the webserver and we plan to incorporate even more in the future, but currently not all are available and sometimes we had to set up some limitations for practical reasons.
-Using T-Coffee package via "command lines" is the best/only way  **if you need to do something sophisticated and/or highly reproducible**.
-In the course of this manual, we expect you to use a Unix-like shell commands running on given example files that you can find `here <https://github.com/cbcrg/tcoffee/tree/master/t_coffee/doc_test/data>`_.
-Also, all values given in this manual were obtained over time with different version of the T-Coffee package, they are just an indication...and depending on the version of T-Coffee you are using, these values can be slightly different.
-If you don't want to bother with command line, try using our online latest `tcoffee webserver <http://tcoffee.crg.cat/apps/tcoffee/index.html>`_ or via the `Cedric Notredame's lab homepage <http://www.tcoffee.org>`_.
+In the course of this manual, we expect you to use a Unix-like shell commands running on example files you can find `here <https://github.com/cbcrg/tcoffee/tree/master/t_coffee/doc_test/data>`_.
+Note that all values/results given in this manual may have been obtained with different versions of T-Coffee, they are just an indication.
+Depending on the version of T-Coffee you are using, these results may slightly differ.
+Using T-Coffee package via "command lines" is the best/only way  **if you need to do something sophisticated and/or highly reproducible**, but if you don't want to bother with command line you can use our ` web server <http://tcoffee.crg.cat/apps/tcoffee/index.html>`_ or different links on the `Cedric Notredame's lab homepage <http://www.tcoffee.org>`_.

 Prerequisite for using T-Coffee